 <Files .htaccess> order allow,deny deny from all </Files>

-Attacks like a Brute Force attack, target your login form.
-Specifically for WordPress security, the All in One WP Security & Firewall plugin has an option to simply change the default URL (/wp-admin/) for that login form.
+Brute-force attacks usually target your login form.
+So changing where that lives can make it harder for attackers to get in.
+The All in One WP Security & Firewall plugin has an option to simply change the default URL (from

-Next to that, you could also limit the number of attempts to login from a certain IP address.
-There are several WordPress plugins to help you to protect your login form from IP addresses that fire a multitude of login attempts your way.
-We haven’t tested all, but feel free to let me know your experiences.
+Next to that, you can also limit the number of attempts to log in from a certain IP address.
+There are several WordPress plugins to help you protect your login form from IP addresses that fire a multitude of login attempts your way.

-While functional, disabling can come with a cost.
-Which is why we don’t recommend disabling for everything, but being more selective on how and what you allow to access it.
+While functional, disabling can come at a cost.
+This is why we don’t recommend disabling for everything, but being more selective on how and what you allow to access it.
 In WordPress, if you use Jetpack you’ll want to be extra careful here.

 There are a number of plugins that help you be very selective in the way you implement and disable XML-RPC by default.

-Most WordPress users tend to apply themes and plugins at will to their posts.
-Unless you’re doing this on a test server for the sole purpose of testing that theme or plugin, that makes no sense, especially not with reference to WordPress security.
-Most plugins and a lot of themes are free, and unless you have a solid business model to accompany these free giveaways.
-If a developer is maintaining a plugin just because it’s good fun, chances are he or she did not take the time to do proper security checks.
+Most WordPress users tend to apply themes and plugins to their sites at will.
+We recommend being mindful of testing different themes or plugins, especially if you’re not using a test server.
+Most plugins and a lot of themes are free, and unless the developer has a solid business model to accompany these free giveaways, the security might not have been the highest priority during development.
+In other words, if a developer is maintaining a plugin just because it’s good fun, chances are he or she did not take the time to do proper security checks.

-We have teamed up with Sucuri years ago, to make sure every plugin is checked for security before release, and we have an agreement with them for ongoing checks as well.
-If you are creating a free theme or free plugin, you might not have the resources to add solid checks like that.
+For this reason, we teamed up with Sucuri years ago to make sure every one of our plugins is checked for security before release.
+And we have an agreement with them for ongoing checks as well.
+If you are creating a free theme or plugin, you might not have the resources to add solid checks like that.

 How to pick the right plugin